Missouri car insurance

 Fast facts about driving in Missouri

-If anyone in your vehicle is under 16 and not wearing a seat belt, you could get pulled over.
-Make sure your younger passengers are buckled up to keep them safe and avoid a fine.
+If anyone 8-15 in your vehicle is not wearing a seatbelt, you could get pulled over.
+Be sure your younger passengers buckle up to keep them safe and avoid a fine.